-Selling and administrative expenses for the year ended September 30, 2017 were \$450.8 million, compared to \$437.6 million for fiscal 2016.
-Consolidated selling and administrative expenses as a percent of sales were 29.7% for fiscal 2017, compared to 29.6% in fiscal 2016.
-The increase in selling and administrative expenses reflected the impact of recently completed acquisitions, partially offset by the benefits from cost-reduction initiatives, including acquisition integration synergies.
-Selling and administrative expenses in fiscal 2017 also included an increase of \$3.7 million in intangible asset amortization related to recently completed acquisitions, and \$3.3 million of incremental stock-based compensation expense that was recognized in the first fiscal quarter of fiscal 2017 as a result of required accounting treatment for retirement-eligible employees.
+Selling and administrative expenses (excluding intangible amortization) for the year ended September 30, 2017 were \$427.5 million, compared to \$416.8 million for fiscal 2016.
+Consolidated selling and administrative expenses as a percent of sales were 28.2% for fiscal 2017 and fiscal 2016.
+The increase in selling and administrative expenses reflected the impact of acquisitions, partially offset by the benefits from cost-reduction initiatives, including acquisition integration synergies.
+Selling and administrative expenses in fiscal 2017 also included \$3.3 million of incremental stock-based compensation expense that was recognized in the first fiscal quarter of fiscal 2017 as a result of required accounting treatment for retirement-eligible employees.
 Selling and administrative expenses also included acquisition integration and related systems-integration costs, and other charges in connection with cost structure initiatives totaling \$35.2 million in fiscal 2017, compared to \$32.1 million in fiscal 2016.
+Intangible amortization for the year ended September 30, 2017 was \$23.3 million, compared to \$20.8 million for fiscal 2016.
+The increase in intangible amortization primarily reflected \$3.7 million of incremental amortization related to recently completed acquisitions.

 Operating profit for fiscal 2017 was \$112.6 million, compared to \$118.8 million for fiscal 2016.
 The SGK Brand Solutions segment operating profit for fiscal 2017 was \$24.9 million, compared to \$42.9 million for fiscal 2016.
 Fiscal 2017 operating profit for the SGK Brand Solutions segment included acquisition integration costs and other charges totaling \$29.7 million, compared to \$25.0 million in fiscal 2016.
-Segment operating profit in fiscal 2017 also included an increase of \$3.1 million in intangible asset amortization related to recently completed acquisitions.
-Additionally, fiscal 2017 operating profit for SGK Brand Solutions reflected slower market conditions in North America and Europe, and the unfavorable impact of changes in foreign currencies against the U.S. dollar of approximately \$1.3 million, partially offset by the favorable impact of recent acquisitions.
+Segment operating profit in fiscal 2017 also included an increase of \$3.1 million in intangible asset amortization related to acquisitions.
+Additionally, fiscal 2017 operating profit for SGK Brand Solutions reflected slower market conditions in North America and Europe, and the unfavorable impact of changes in foreign currencies against the U.S. dollar of approximately \$1.3 million, partially offset by the favorable impact of acquisitions.
 Memorialization segment operating profit for fiscal 2017 was \$80.7 million, compared to \$68.3 million for fiscal 2016.
 The increase in segment operating profit reflected higher cemetery memorial and cremation equipment sales, and the benefits of acquisition synergies and other productivity initiatives, partially offset by the impact of lower casket sales.
 Fiscal 2017 operating profit for the Memorialization segment also included acquisition integration costs and other charges totaling \$7.8 million, compared to \$10.4 million in fiscal 2016.
 Operating profit for the Industrial Technologies segment for fiscal 2017 was \$7.0 million, compared to \$7.7 million in fiscal 2016.
 The benefits of higher sales were offset by higher investments in the segment's product development, and an increase in acquisition related charge.